RavenProject/Ravencoin/community/README.md

     * Watches for a specific token
     * Sends small amount of RVN for fees.
 * #BLUE_CHECK_MARK tag issuer as a trust mark.
 Not just KYC, but a history of being a good actor.
 Mirrors the blue check mark from twitter.
-* #KYC tagger - store info and tag Ravencoin addresses
+* #KYC tagger - store info and tag Yottaflux addresses
-* #ACCREDITED - verify accredited status and tag Ravencoin addresses
+* #ACCREDITED - verify accredited status and tag Yottaflux addresses

 ### Technical Consultant
-* Help companies apply Ravencoin capabilities to real-world problems
+* Help companies apply Yottaflux capabilities to real-world problems
 * Security Token Issuance Platform
 * Collaborate with exchanges for more listings
 * Collaborate with custodial Security Token exchanges for deposit/withdrawal
 * Collaborate with hardware wallets for additional RVN and asset support

-### Areas for Ravencoin Innovation
+### Areas for Yottaflux Innovation
 * Financial
 * Supply-chain - Paperless record keeping
 * Tokenized Game Items - spanning game companies